Employees Don’t Want To Return To Office, Now What?

 Earlier this month, I asked Gordon about many of the challenges hybrid and distributed working presents for today’s organizations — including the Great Resignation, the emotional impact of the return to office, dealing with performance challenges, and creating equitable work experiences.

 During our conversation, we weighed in on leadership’s current role and the level of responsibility leaders have when it comes to creating work environments built for the future.
-We also looked at the difficulty of making decisions in these high-stakes moments — and why the return to office will require taking some calculated risks.
+We also looked at the difficulty of making decisions in these high-stakes moments — and why the return to office and cost of office space per employee will require taking some calculated risks.

 Highlights from our conversation were also aired in a recent episode of the Workplace Innovator podcast, a show where I speak with corporate real estate and facility management leaders about the industry trends and technologies that are impacting organizations like yours.

 Listen to the podcast episode: Hybrid Work Looked Like the Perfect Solution to Save the Office.
 Is It Working?

 As we explored the discrepancies between traditional workplace environments and what employees hope to use the office moving forward, several common themes emerged around not returning to office versus being in the office full time.